-This module introduces you to major areas of physics beyond those encountered in the core modules, including those at the forefront of modern research.
+This module places recent research developments in the context of first year physics and introduces you to major areas beyond those encountered in the core modules.
 Particular focus is placed on introductions to astronomy, biophysics and nanoscience.
 Other topics include condensed matter physics, atomic and particle physics and the physics of the environment.

 The Quantum World

 This module will provide an introduction to the theory and applications of quantum mechanics, a theory that is one of the key achievements of 20th century physics.
 This module will begin with a discussion of simple systems and develop the mathematical formulation of quantum mechanics.
 The module will then extend the formalism to cope with the movement of particles and make links to the material that you have seen in the 'From Newton to Einstein' module.